 Assessment of Proposed Bottom Fishing

-Subject to paragraphs 15 and 21, all proposals to undertake bottom fishing in one of the Management Areas established in paragraph 13 shall be subject to an assessment process, based on the best available scientific information and taking into account of the history of bottom fishing in the areas proposed and cumulative impacts of past and proposed fishing.
+Subject to paragraphs 15 and 21, all proposals to undertake bottom fishing in one of the Management Areas established in paragraph 13 shall be subject to an assessment process, based on the best available scientific information and taking into account the history of bottom fishing in the areas proposed and cumulative impacts of past and proposed fishing.
 The assessment will determine if such fishing would contribute to having significant adverse impacts on VMEs, and to ensure that if it is determined that this fishing would make such contributions, that they are managed to prevent such impacts or not authorised to proceed.
 The assessments shall follow the following procedures:

 Each Member or CNCP proposing to participate in bottom fishing activities shall submit to the Scientific Committee a proposed assessment that meets the SPRFMO Bottom Fishery Impact Assessment Standard (SPRFMO BFIAS) with the best available data including consideration of cumulative impacts, not less than 60 days prior to the annual meeting of the Scientific Committee.
 These submissions shall also include the mitigation measures proposed by the Member or CNCP to prevent such impacts.